Vikms95/codespot/README.md

 !!!- Extract fetch snippets onto useFetch custom hooks
   <!-- :cannot assign the response from useFetch to posts prop -->
-  :it seems like now, whenever I delete, it does not update the frontend state again
+  :it seems like with useFetch, whenever I delete, it does not update the Post state again
     :it works with useEffect, not with useFetch